You’ve come to the right place if you’re looking for in-depth

-Learn about the basic workflow for securing your SEP cluster.
+In this section of our reference documentation, learn about the basic workflows for securing your SEP cluster.

 Cluster security topics cover both securing external client access to your SEP cluster, and internal communications between cluster resources.
 Secrets are available for use in any configuration file throughout SEP to provide a secure means of managing values such as usernames, passwords and other strings used in the cluster through your provisioning system.

 Starburst Enterprise platform (SEP) provides a built-in role-based access control system that is integrated with the Starburst Enterprise web UI.
 This system makes it easy to configure any user’s correct access rights to catalogs, individual schemas, and tables.

 If your organization uses Ranger, Privacera, or Immuta, SEP integrates with those access control systems.